mopidy/mopidy/docs/config.rst

     The file to dump debug log data to when Mopidy is run with the :option:`mopidy --save-debug-log` option.

-.. confval:: logging.levels/*
+.. confval:: loglevels/*

-    The ``logging.levels`` config section can be used to change the log level for specific parts of Mopidy during development or debugging.
+    The ``loglevels`` config section can be used to change the log level for specific parts of Mopidy during development or debugging.
 Each key in the config section should match the name of a logger.
 The value is the log level to use for that logger, one of ``debug``, ``info``, ``warning``, ``error``, or ``critical``.